W-Livi/LuaZmachine/README.md

 ## Why?
 Two main reasons:
-  1. I wanted to teach myself more about how the Z-machine operate.
+  1. I wanted to teach myself more about how the Z-machine operates.
   2. I wanted to play Zork via the Lua-driven text terminals offered by a couple of Minecraft mods.

 ## Where are you drawing the technical specs from?